Knetic/wisk/README.md

 After registration, you can list all registered project skeletons by using the `-l` flag, like so;

     wisk -l

-###How do I know what parameters a skeleton accepts?

-Running `wisk` with the "-i" flag will inspect the given skeleton, and print out a list of all parameters used by it.
-Like so;

-    wisk -i ./skeleton

-This flag works with any valid skeleton, including directories, archives, and registered skeletons.
-So all of the following work the same (assuming they all exist);

-    wisk -i ./skeleton
-    wisk -i ./skeleton.zip
-    wisk -i skeleton

 ###Can I run a script after wisking a new project?